 A total of four projects are continuing migration-related studies, two of which involve tagging.
 First, Project 650.21: ("Investigation of Pacific halibut dispersal on Bowers Ridge via Popup Archival Transmitting (PAT) tags") involved a study of the migratory behavior of O32 Pacific halibut residing in summer on Bowers Ridge in IPHC Regulatory Area 4B, at both seasonal and interannual time scales.
 The primary goal of the project is to evaluate relative connectivity between Bowers Ridge, the western Aleutian Islands, and the broader eastern Pacific Ocean.
 Results will be placed in the context of data obtained from prior satellite-tagging experiments in which more than 200 O32 Pacific halibut have been tagged in the eastern Bering Sea and Aleutian Islands region.
-As part of the 22 fish (13 female; 8 male; 1 of unknown sex) that were successfully tagged on Bowers Ridge in July of 2017, 6 fish were tagged with PAT tags programmed to detach and report in July of 2018 (i.e., after 365 days at liberty).
-To date, broadcasts have been received from all tagged fish and satellite data is being analyzed.
-Second, Project 650.22 ("Larval connectivity") is aimed at investigating the movement and connectivity of Pacific halibut larvae both within and between the Gulf of Alaska and the Bering Sea.
-Larval abundance and distribution in the Gulf of Alaska and the Bering Sea are being modeled over time and over oceanographic and environmental conditions.
-Third, Project 670.11: "Wire tagging of halibut on NMFS trawl and setline surveys" involves the tagging of U32 Pacific halibut in order to further understand coastwide migratory and growth patterns of young Pacific halibut.
-In 2018, Pacific halibut were tagged again on the NMFS trawl survey (Gulf of Alaska and Bering Sea) and on the IPHC's fishery-independent setline survey.
-Finally, Project 675.11 ("Tail pattern recognition") is the continuation of a pilot study conducted in 2017 that investigated the identification of individual fish by way of photographic recognition of tail patterns to complement migratory studies.
-Various pattern-recognition software have been used to examine uniqueness and longevity of patterns in both the blind and colored side of the tail, showing relative promise for identifying the same individuals over time.
-Cameras have been deployed on several vessels during the fisheries-independent setline survey in 2018 and tail images of wire tagged U32 fish are being collected and used to create a database of tail images
+A total of 22 fish (13 female; 8 male; 1 of unknown sex) were tagged during July of 2017 with pop-up archival transmitting (PAT) tags: 16 with tags programmed to detach and report in mid-January (i.e., during the spawning season) and 6 with tags programmed report in July (i.e., after 365 days at liberty) of 2018.
+Final locations were obtained for 18 of these fish (14 during winter and 4 in July).
+Seventeen of the reporting locations were on Bower's Ridge, with one tag reporting in winter from the eastern Bering Sea shelf break near St. Matthew Canyon.
+Analysis of the archived environmental data and generation of atliberty position estimates is ongoing.
+Second, Project 650.22 ("Larval connectivity") is aimed at investigating the movement and connectivity of Pacific halibut larvae primarily between the Gulf of Alaska and the Bering Sea, and also within each basin.
+Larval abundance and distribution, as well as that of 2-year old fish from the same cohort, are being modeled over time and over oceanographic and environmental conditions.
+Third, Project 670.11: "Wire tagging of Pacific halibut on NMFS trawl and IPHC setline surveys" involves the tagging of U32 Pacific halibut in order to further understand coastwide migratory and growth patterns of young Pacific halibut.
+In 2018, 916 Pacific halibut were tagged during the NMFS trawl survey (768 fish tagged in the Bering Sea and 148 fish tagged in the Aleutian Islands) and 1.747 Pacific halibut were wire-tagged on the IPHC's fishery-independent setline survey.
+Finally, Project 675.11 ("Tail pattern recognition") is the continuation of a pilot study conducted in 2017 that investigated the identification of individual fish to complement migratory studies by way of photographic recognition of tail patterns.
+Various pattern-recognition software packages have been used to examine uniqueness and longevity of patterns in tail coloration on both the blind and eyed side of the fish, showing relative promise for identifying the same individuals over time.
+Cameras were deployed on several vessels during the fisheries-independent setline survey in 2018 and over 744 tail images of wire tagged U32 fish were collected and are being used to create a database of tail images.

 Project 672.12 ("Condition Factors for Tagged U32 Fish") continues the study of the relationship between the physiological condition of fish and migratory performance as assessed by tagging in U32 fish in order to better understand the potential use of quantitative physiological indicators in predicting migratory performance.
-Fat level determinations, blood parameters and biometrical measures are being evaluated for all tagged U32 fish.
+Fat level determinations, blood parameters and biometrical measures are being evaluated for a subset of tagged U32 fish.